Computer-Know-how/winston-couchbase/README.md

 - prefix *(default: wl::)*: prefix of your keys.
 - host *(default: 127.0.0.1:8091)*: address of the couchbase server.

-## TODO

-- Use a single document to store all logs

 [1]: https://github.com/flatiron/winston "Winston"